-You can easily count the number of words in a text string in Google Sheets.
+You can easily get a Word Count in Google Sheets.
 All you need is some know-how of the Text Functions (LEN and SUBSTITUTE).

 Suppose you have a few text strings as shown below:

-There are different text strings here of varying length.
+There are different text strings here of varying lengths.

 Now to count the number of words, instead of counting the words, we can count the number of spaces in between the words.

-For example, in ‘Hello World’, there is one space, so we would know that the number of words are two.
-Similarly, in ‘Have a Good Day’ has three spaces and four words.
+For example, in ‘Hello World’, there is one space, so we would know that the number of words is two.
+Similarly, ‘Have a Good Day’ has three spaces and four words.

-Here is the formula that will give us the word count:
+Here is the formula that will give us the word count in Google Sheets:

-But what if there are more than one space characters between words?
+But what if there is more than one space character between words?

-In that case, this formula would give you a wrong result.
+In that case, this formula would give you the wrong result.

 Suppose you have a dataset as shown below: